GUZHAO/UdacityProjects/restaurant-reviews/README.md

 ![screenshot](img/appScreenShot.png)

-This **Restaurant Reviews** is one of the Udacity Front End Developer Nanodegree Projects.
+This **Restaurant Reviews App** is one of the Udacity Front End Developer Nanodegree Projects.
 It is a mobile-ready web application focusing on restaurant reviews.

 ##### Focus
 * Web Accessibility